awi-ellie/trial-1/README.md

 # introduction to python
 Just random repo to get used to how GitHub works

-This is a python program that uses functions and conditional statements to output the greatest and least number\n from three inputs.
+This is a python program that uses functions and conditional statements to output the greatest and least number from three inputs.